David Copperfield (1966 TV serial): Archive status

 After being rebroadcast in the late 1960s, the original master videotapes for all thirteen episodes were wiped by the BBC.
 The 16mm telerecordings made for preservation were junked sometime afterwards, most likely in the 1970s.
 Only four episodes (3 "A Long Journey", 8 "The Proposal", 9 "Domestic Tangles" and 11 "Umble Aspirations") are known to exist with the BFI, with episode 3 existing in the highest quality.
 Episodes 8, 9 and 11 suffer from notably lower sound and picture quality.
 Additionally, unedited studio footage of episode 3, featuring outtakes, mid-take conversations between actors and even director Joan Craft telling the crew to "shut up", is also held by the BFI and available for private viewing at their building on Stephen Street, London.
 All four episodes are available to view for free at their Southbank building via the Mediatheque service.

 Critical reception

 The BFI's Screenonline wrote "while this adaptation is occasionally light in the playing (comic music punctuates some of Micawber's gesticulations), it doesn't avoid the novel's tough incidents, and its length allows an unusual faithfulness to incident and character (finding room for Traddles and others omitted from shorter adaptations)."
-Sir Ian Kellen himself later said, "I was new to television and got absorbed in the technicalities of it all: characterization was forced, I expect, and I'm very glad the original videotape has been destroyed."
+Sir Ian McKellen himself later said, "I was new to television and got absorbed in the technicalities of it all: characterization was forced, I expect, and I'm very glad the original videotape has been destroyed."